out in the open

 If we were having coffee right now I would probably tell you that I supposed to be sleeping instead of answering this prompt for today because I have an appointment with the neurologist tomorrow morning for a follow up of my last week’s MRI scan result.
 I would tell you also that I have a blinding headache on top of my menstrual pain and all the other discomfort that goes with RA.
 But probably you don’t want to hear all of that because I found out from years of observation that people don’t really want to know the troubles and sufferings of others that’s why when they ask the customary “how are you?” when you meet them, they will run as fast as they could if you tell them the truth.

 If we were having coffee right now I would be drinking tea instead of coffee.
-Preferably real green tea like Genmaicha, Seacha Ariake or Gyokuro.
+Preferably real green tea like Genmaicha, Sencha Ariake or Gyokuro.
 I only drink coffee once in a while.
 But if I drink it, I drink it black.
 Because real men drink their coffee black.
-At least, that’s what my ex said to me a long time ago.
+At least, that’s what my ex-had said to me a long time ago.

 I know we were having coffee right now but I’m afraid I have to go.
 Appointment in the hospital tomorrow, remember?
 I hope I didn’t distraught you with my stories but you probably don’t care.
-Anyway, thank for your time and till next time maybe?
+Anyway, thank for your time and until next time perhaps?
 If you dare…

 I could make a blog dedicated to you but I won’t (ha!ha)